The Woman in the Window (2021 film): Release

-The Woman in the Window was originally scheduled to be theatrically released on October 4, 2019, by 20th Century Fox, but on July 9, 2019, it was delayed, with Fox's new owner Walt Disney Studios Motion Pictures re-editing the film after test screenings, and a new release date of May 15, 2020 was set.
-On March 17, 2020, the film was removed from the release calendar due to the COVID-19 pandemic, with the intent to reschedule it for later in 2020, although those plans were later cancelled.
+The Woman in the Window was originally scheduled to be theatrically released on October 4, 2019, by 20th Century Fox, but on July 9, 2019, it was delayed, with Fox's new owner Walt Disney Studios Motion Pictures re-editing the film after test screenings, and a new release date of May 15, 2020, was set.
+On March 17, 2020, the film was removed from the release calendar due to the COVID-19 pandemic, with the intent to reschedule it for later in 2020.
 On August 3, 2020, it was announced that Netflix was in final talks to acquire the distribution rights to the film from 20th Century Studios, which it did, releasing it on its streaming service on May 14, 2021.
 It was the final film to be released under the Fox 2000 label; as part of the Walt Disney Company's acquisition of 21st Century Fox, the label was discontinued.

+According to director Joe Wright, the final product was "watered down" from its original version, resulting in the negative reviews.
+Wright expressed an openness to a director's cut version in the future.

+The film was the twenty-ninth best performing Netflix titles of 2021.

 Reception

-On Rotten Tomatoes, 25% of 212 reviews are positive, with an average rating of 4.6/10.
-The site's critics consensus reads, "A milquetoast and muddled thriller that drowns in its frenzied homages, The Woman in the Window will have audiences closing their curtains."
-On Metacritic, it has a weighted average score of 41 out of 100 based on 39 critics, indicating "mixed or average reviews".

-Kate Erbland of IndieWire gave the film a "D+" and said, "While the film's acting runs the gamut between stilted and extreme, the rare moments when Wright brings his ensemble together crackle with the kind of nervy tension the rest of the film is missing.
-Mostly, though, there's the baffling: the interiority of Finn's novel works on the page, but blown out and, really, blown apart on the big screen, there's no mystery left."
-Writing for Variety, Owen Gleiberman said: "Tracy Letts is a vibrant playwright, but the dialogue in The Woman in the Window is weirdly stilted, like someone's chintzy mainstream-movie attempt at Pinter or Mamet.
-Adams's performance is by turns commanding and tremulously self-conscious.
-And stuff keeps happening that's so overwrought that the film, in its way, becomes a whirlpool of contrivance."

-Some critics saw the film as a positive exploration of grief and agoraphobia.